Floh de Cologne

 It may surprise some of you to learn that Foghat were actually British, formed by three ex-members of Savoy Brown, obviously feeling, from the evidence here, that their parent band were lacking a little in the energy stakes.
-On their eponymous debut, vocalist/guitarist 'Lonesome' Dave Peverett (now THERE's a British name for you!
-Er...) led his crew through a rocking set; short on originality, it rocks far harder than the band they'd just left, with a cool twin-guitar attack, with Peverett and Rod Price trading, er, 'licks' with abandon.
+On their eponymous debut, vocalist/guitarist 'Lonesome' Dave Peverett (very British...) led his crew through a rocking set; short on originality, it rocks far harder than the band they'd just left, with a cool twin-guitar attack, Peverett and Rod Price trading 'licks' with abandon.
 Dave Edmunds' production helps things along, too, stopping just the right side of pastiche.

-No-one's credited with keyboards, although their version of Chuck Berry's Maybelline has some ferocious piano playing, with a more straightforward part on lengthy closer Gotta Get To Know You, along with some Wurly and some subtle Mellotron strings.
-So; not bad blues-rock, although there is better about, and one decent 'Tron track.
-Your choice.
+No-one's credited with keyboards (was it Edmunds?), although their version of Chuck Berry's Maybelline has some ferocious piano playing and a more straightforward part on lengthy closer Gotta Get To Know You, along with some Wurly and subtle Mellotron strings.

 See: Savoy Brown